wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 His body relaxes, and he's gone.

+- Stay comfortingly close
+  - You take a seat, feeling the emotion of the moment wash over you as Riley silently weeps.
+Minutes go by, unnoticed.
 - Hold Riley
   - You hold Riley as she silently weeps.
 Time goes by, but nobody pays it any mind.
-- Stay comfortingly close by
-  - You take a seat, feeling the emotion of the moment wash over you as Riley silently weeps.
-Minutes go by, unnoticed.

 - Continue